LeonLonsdale/react-notes/README.md

 These are my notes on the use of React for UI development.
-I'm still new to coding (41 days at the time of writing), so it's going to take some time before these notes are complete - and by then I'll assume there'll be breaking changes in React that will render some of this out of date or deprecated.
-Until then, though, feel free to make use of these notes if they help.
+They have been taken whilst working through various courses on Udemy.
+They are in complete and should not be considered a replacement for official docs, but if they're helpful to anybody, feel free to star the repo.

 # Contents